tyrbo/blog.turing.io/source/2014-06-27-1406-student-profiles-corey-davis.html.markdown

 The thing I started to notice was that I never got bored.
 I just kept wanting more.
-That’s where I thought okay, this might be the thing, and I can do it in six months, and I don’t have to take out at $200,000 loan to make it happen.
+That’s where I thought okay, this might be the thing, and I can do it in six months, and I don’t have to take out a $200,000 loan to make it happen.
 And so all of those pieces just sort of fell into place.

 I think what cemented it for me was a big part of what I haven’t enjoyed in previous